Cherokeeli/gengular/README.md

 ## gengular
-To develop auto generate webpage based on json instead of writing boring CURD webpage.
+To develop auto-generated webpages based on json instead of writing some boring CURD webpages.